BASEBALL | Walker drops game at Perfect Game World Series

-Next Level Baseball used a three-run third inning to pick up a 3-2 win over Walker in the Perfect Game 18U World Series in Hoover, Ala., on Sunday.
+The Chi Town Cream 18U team scored in every inning but the first to pick up a 9-1 win over Walker in the Perfect Game 18U World Series at the Hoover Metropolitan Complex in Hoover, Ala., on Tuesday.

+Chi Town scored first, getting a run-scoring single in the bottom of the second inning before Walker picked up its lone run in the top of the third with Camden Carver’s two-out triple scoring Owen Forbes, who walked to lead off the inning.

+Chi Town got a two-run double in the bottom of third to go ahead 3-1 and scored three runs in the fourth on two singles, three walks and a hit batter.

 (0) comments